ViiEx/nvim/README.md

 - [Lvim](https://github.com/lvim-tech/lvim)
 - And more that I'm probably forgetting.

-I'm developing `web` and `mobile` apps dailly so my configs are surrounding this part the most.
+I'm developing `web` and `mobile` apps daily so my configs are surrounding this part the most.

 ## Installation